Donation Essentials Blog

 Cathy’s Story

-Seven years ago, Cathy Holman received a preventative double mastectomy, including reconstructive surgery.
-Both her mother and sister had developed breast cancer, so due to her hereditary risk, Cathy decided this was the best option for facing what was likely the inevitable.
-The journey, both physically and emotionally, was a long experience.
-One thing many people don’t consider when getting a double mastectomy with reconstructive surgery is the fact that they will likely be utilizing donated tissue from a tissue donor during the reconstruction.
-This is just one of the many ways registering as an organ, eye, and tissue donor can significantly impact lives in ways not frequently thought about.
-For those considering a double mastectomy, whether as a preventative measure or after facing breast cancer head-on, Cathy’s story is sure to help you through the process.
+Eight years ago, Cathy Holman of Wyoming received a preventative double mastectomy, including reconstructive surgery.
+Both her mother and sister suffered from breast cancer.
+Due to her hereditary risk, Cathy decided a double mastectomy was the best option for facing what was likely the inevitable.
+The journey, both physically and emotionally, was long.
+One thing many people don’t consider when getting a double mastectomy with reconstructive surgery is the fact they will likely be utilizing donated tissue from a donor during the reconstruction.
+For those considering a double mastectomy, whether as a preventative measure or after facing breast cancer head-on, Cathy’s story will help you through the process.

 You can learn more about Cathy’s journey at prairiewifeinheels.com